malevitzch/simple-compiler-01/README.md

 # TODO:
 - provide a reasonable and convenient command to compile files
 - change the way errors are handled (to a polymorphic error class rather than a vector of strings, at the very least)
-- implement expression verification (stuff like "x = 2 3 +" still compiles because there the shunting yard algorithm does not check for most expression ordering errors)
 - Add a lot more documentation and clean up code
 - Remove the stringops files, the functionality they provide should be moved somewhere because currently it holds just a few functions, one of which is not even used